 VU Meter Source (MPC X only): This determines what audio signal level is shown in the level meters (on the right side of the screen).
-When set to Master, the level meters show the audio signal sent out of Outputs 1/2 (the Main L/R outputs on the rear panel).
+When set to Main, the level meters show the audio signal sent out of Outputs 1/2 (the Main L/R outputs on the rear panel).
 When set to Current Program, the level meters show the audio signal of the currently selected program (i.e., the program used by the currently selected track and any other tracks that also use it).

-Date (MPC X, MPC Live, MPC Live II & MPC One only): This is the current date, formatted as Month / Day / Year.
-When saving files on MPC X or MPC Live in Standalone Mode, the file will include the current date in its metadata.
-If you use MPC X or MPC Live in Controller Mode, this setting will be overwritten with the current date of the host computer.
+Date (not available for MPC Studio and MPC Touch): This is the current date, formatted as Month / Day / Year.
+When saving files on MPC in Standalone Mode, the file will include the current date in its metadata.
+If you use MPC in Controller Mode, this setting will be overwritten with the current date of the host computer.

-Time (MPC X, MPC Live, MPC Live II & MPC One only): This is the current time, formatted as Hour: Minute.
-When saving files on MPC X or MPC Live in Standalone Mode, the file will include the current time in its metadata.
-If you use MPC X or MPC Live in Controller Mode, this setting will be overwritten with the current time of the host computer.
+Time (not available for MPC Studio and MPC Touch): This is the current time, formatted as Hour: Minute.
+When saving files on MPC in Standalone Mode, the file will include the current time in its metadata.
+If you use MPC in Controller Mode, this setting will be overwritten with the current time of the host computer.

-Time Zone (MPC X, MPC Live, MPC Live II & MPC One only): This is the current time zone, formatted as Continent / City, which you can change here.
+Time Zone (not available for MPC Studio and MPC Touch): This is the current time zone, formatted as Continent / City, which you can change here.